 - Carrots, obviously

-- Shredded coconut, spices, vanilla, and salt – because that’s what makes it delicious.
+- Shredded coconut, spices, vanilla, and salt because the magic is in the details.

 Now, onto making these raw carrot cake bites.